lumip06/BiootStore/README.md

 ## V0.0
 - Added a main page to the website
-- Added a bit of css to the main page
+- Added a bit of css to the main pag